Aaron Mooy: 2022–2023: Last World Cup and retirement

 After the end of his club's domestic season, Mooy was called-up to Australia in January 2022 for the forthcoming matches of the World Cup qualifier.
 On 1 February, he scored a goal, his first in three and a half years, for Australia in a 2–2 draw against Oman.
 Later that year, whilst ignoring his club's request to return, Mooy made his 50th appearance for Australia on 1 June in a friendly match against Jordan.
-A week forward, he started in the crucial match against the United Arab Emirates in the World Cup qualification fourth round after his nation finished third in the group stage of round three; Mooy was involved in the winning goal as his corner was deflected off towards Ajdin Hrustic, whose goal gave Australia the lead in the 84th minute and ensured a 2–1 win at Ahmad bin Ali Stadium.
+A week later, he started in the crucial match against the United Arab Emirates in the World Cup qualification fourth round after his nation finished third in the group stage of round three; Mooy was involved in the winning goal as his corner was deflected off towards Ajdin Hrustic, whose goal gave Australia the lead in the 84th minute and ensured a 2–1 win at Ahmad bin Ali Stadium.
 In the play-off final against Peru, a match in which Australia was heavily favoured as the underdog, Mooy played the entire 120 minutes for his nation until the match led into a penalty shootout after 0–0 draw at the end of extra time.
 He scored the second penalty in the shootout before Australia eventually won 5–4 to secure World Cup qualification to Qatar.

 At the 2022 FIFA World Cup, Mooy started in Australia's opening match against France where his side lost 4–1 after being 1–0 in front in the early stages of the match.
 However, a positive performance from Mooy in the subsequent match against Tunisia inspired his side to keep their 1–0 lead until full time.
 The win was Australia's first since 2010 against Serbia and first clean sheet in more than 48 years at the world stage.
 In the final match against Denmark, Mooy continued his good form, playing a pivotal role in midfield to influence a 1–0 win, qualifying to the Round of 16 for the first time since 2006.
-He started in the match against the eventual champions Argentina where Australia would lose 2–1 at full time, ending their World Cup campaign in the process.
+He started in the match against the eventual champions Argentina which Australia lost 2–1, ending their World Cup campaign.

 After the tournament, Mooy missed the "Welcome Home" matches in March 2023 against Ecuador due to back soreness, forcing him to continue recovery in Scotland.
 His continuous back problem eventually led him to miss the friendly match against Argentina on 15 June.
-On 30 June, Mooy announced his retirement from professional football – in club and international football – with immediate effect.
+On 30 June, Mooy announced his retirement from professional football – club and international – with immediate effect.
 He ended his international career with 57 caps and 7 goals for Australia.